iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Subscribers

 Anyone with permission to connect to the message bus can subscribe to messages published in the zone.
-Publishers subscribe as well in order to handle key updates, configuration updates and input updates.
+Publishers subscribe as well in order to handle configuration updates and input messages.

-Consumers like user interfaces and services that do not publish are merely subscribers and do not classify as nodes.
+Consumers such as user interfaces and services that do not publish, are merely subscribers and do not publish as nodes.
 Open zones can allow anyone to subscribe without credentials.
+To control configuration and inputs however, consumers must be a publisher with a valid signature.

 ## Zone Certificate Authority Service - ZCAS